clij/clij-docs/reference.md

 ## CLIJ_minimumOfAllPixels

-Determines the minimumSphere of all pixels in a given image.
+Determines the minimum of all pixels in a given image.
 It will be stored in a new row of ImageJs Results table in the column 'Min'.

 **Parameters**: Image source